Bruce Feirstein

-Bruce Feirstein (born 1956) is an American screenwriter and humorist, best known for his contributions to the James Bond series and his best-selling humor books, including Real Men Don't Eat Quiche and Nice Guys Sleep Alone.
-Real Men Don't Eat Quiche was on The New York Times Best Seller List for 53 weeks.
+Bruce Feirstein (born 1956) is an American writer and humorist.
+He is best known for writing the James Bond films GoldenEye, Tomorrow Never Dies, and The World Is Not Enough, and for his best-selling humor books, including Real Men Don't Eat Quiche and Nice Guys Sleep Alone.

 Early life and education

 Feirstein was born in Maplewood, New Jersey.
 While in high school, Feirstein had a job changing the lightbulbs on the runways at Newark Airport.
 Feirstein attended Boston University, where he was the managing editor for the student newspaper, The Daily Free Press.

 Career

 After graduation, he worked as an advertising copywriter, winning 11 Clio Awards, and three One Show Gold Pencils for his work on corporate and political advertising campaigns, for clients including BMW, FedEx, Michael Dukakis, and Sony.

 He then became a freelance writer for many publications, including The New York Times Magazine (where he substituted for Russell Baker), The New Republic, New York, The Washington Post, the Los Angeles Times, The New Yorker, The East Hampton Star, and Playboy.

 He was a contributing editor at Spy, worked for Howell Raines writing editorials for The New York Times, and has written the (largely) humorous "New Yorker's Diary" for The New York Observer since 1994.
 He has been a contributing editor at Vanity Fair since 1995, and a columnist at Strategy+Business magazine since 2000.
 His work has also appeared online at Salon.com and Inside.com.

 In television, Feirstein worked very briefly on Saturday Night Live, was an on-air contributor to ABC's Days End, and was nominated for a CableACE Award for his one-act HBO play The Best Legs in the Eighth Grade, starring Tim Matheson and Jim Belushi.
 He was also the story editor on the Fox series Mr. President, starring George C. Scott and produced by Johnny Carson.
 He has appeared (as himself) in documentaries about the 1980s, the "Hollywood Award Season", James Bond, and Pierce Brosnan.

 Feirstein has also appeared as an on-air political commentator for CNBC and Fox News, and has been interviewed on The Today Show and Good Morning America.

 Besides the James Bond series, Feirstein has also worked (uncredited) on screenplays for Will Smith, Bruce Willis, John Travolta, and Julia Roberts, along with the directors John Woo and John McTiernan.
 He appeared as himself in the 1992 feature film Naked in New York, directed by Daniel Algrant.

 In 2007, while continuing to write screenplays in Los Angeles and contribute to Vanity Fair in New York, he began producing movies in China.
 His first film, 2009's Hóng hé (Red River), the story of the aftermath of the Vietnam War, opened to great critical and commercial acclaim in China.
 Directed by Jiarui Zhang, it stars Nick Cheung, Danny Lee, and Jingchu Zhang.

 In 2008, Feirstein was named to the board of Overseers of Boston University.